Clampi (trojan)

-Clampi (also known as Ligats, llomo, or Rscan) is a strain of computer malware which infects Windows computers.
+Clampi (also known as Ligats, Ilomo, or Rscan) is a strain of computer malware which infects Windows computers.
 More specifically, as a man-in-the-browser banking trojan designed to transmit financial and personal information from a compromised computer to a third party for potential financial gain as well as report on computer configuration, communicate with a central server, and act as downloader for other malware.
 Clampi was first observed in 2007 affecting computers running the Microsoft Windows operating system.

 Clampi monitored over 4000 website URLs, effectively keylogging credentials and user information for not only bank and credit card websites, but also reported on utilities, market research firms, online casinos, and career websites.
 At its peak in the fall of 2009, a computer security professional stated that it was one of the largest and most professional thieving operations on the Internet, likely run by a Russian or eastern European syndicate.
 False-positive reporting of Clampi is also often used by tech support scammers to pressure individuals into sending them money for the removal of fake computer viruses.